Treasure Trove Of Secret IRS Files Reveals How Rich Avoid Taxes

-Category: World Politics Hits: 2by Jesse Eisinger, Jeff Ernsthausen and Paul Kiel ProPublica is a Pulitzer Prize-winning investigative newsroom.
+Category: World Politics Hits: 5by Jesse Eisinger, Jeff Ernsthausen and Paul Kiel ProPublica is a Pulitzer Prize-winning investigative newsroom.
 Sign up for The Big Story newsletter to receive stories like this one in your inbox.
 Series: The Secret IRS Files Inside the Tax Records of the .001% In 2007, Jeff Bezos, then a multibillionaire and now the world’s richest man, did not pay a penny in federal income taxes.
 He achieved the feat again in 2011.
 In 2018, Tesla founder Elon Musk, the second-richest person in the world, also paid no federal income taxes.
 Michael Bloomberg managed to do the same in recent years.
 Billionaire investor Carl Icahn did it twice.
 George Soros paid no federal income tax three years in a row.
 ProPublica has obtained a vast trove of Internal Revenue Service data on the tax returns of thousands of the nation’s wealthiest people, covering more than 15 years.
 The data provides an unprecedented look inside the financial lives of America’s titans, including Warren Buffett, Bill Gates, Rupert Murdoch and Mark Zuckerberg.
 It shows not just their income and taxes, but also their investments, stock trades, gambling winnings and even the results of audits.

 Read more https://crooksandliars.com/2021/06/treasure-trove-secret-irs-files-reveals